Malbec and More? We should all be drinking more Argentine red wine.

-Perhaps the most interesting feature of wine scene over the last decade is inward investment by the French: major players like Chandon and the Lurton clan; the grand families - including the Rothschilds and the Cuveliers - grouped under Michel Rolland’s Clos de la Siete project; and also brave individuals, like Philippe Subra at CarinaE.
+Perhaps the most interesting feature of wine scene over the last two decades is inward investment by the French: major players like Chandon and the Lurton clan; the grand families - including the Rothschilds and the Cuveliers - grouped under Michel Rolland’s Clos de la Siete project; and also brave individuals, like Philippe Subra at Carinae.

 Argentine Wine Regions - north to south

 These zones lie far from civilisation in Argentina’s north-west.
 Less than 5% of Argentine wine comes from this region, comprising Catamarca, Jujuy, Salta, La Rioja, and Tucumán, which is not surprising in view of the fierce heat (340 days of sunshine a year) and near desert dryness in the region.

 The key to producing anything other than table wine here is irrigation and altitude.
 The vineyards at Vicien, for example, are 1400-1800m. up on the edge of the Andes.
 The altitude and the clear skies bring cool nights, resulting in a diurnal range of over 25 degrees centigrade.
 Apparently the diurnal contrast stimulates the production of anthocyanins, the pigments in the skin of grapes, giving lovely deep tones and splendid fruit quality.

 Cuyo: Mendoza, Luján de Cuyo, Uco and San Rafael